opensourcecobol/opensourcecobol4j/README.md

   -o=<dir>, --output-dir=<dir>          Set the output destination of the java file to an arbitrary destination -v, --version                         Prints the version of the cobj-api
 ```

+For information on how to create a Spring Boot application using cobj-api, see [here](./doc/cobj-api_SpringBoot.md).

 ## Contributing